 - Advantages and Disadvantages of Center Tapped Full Wave Rectifier

-Each diode uses one-half cycle of the input AC voltage.
-The diode D1 utilises the AC voltage appearing across the upper half (AC) of the secondary winding for rectification.
+Each diode uses a one-half cycle of the input AC voltage.
+The diode D1 utilizes the AC voltage appearing across the upper half (AC) of the secondary winding for rectification.
 The diode D2 uses the lower half (CB) of the secondary winding.

 Operation of the Center Tapped Full Wave Rectifier